kaiserpreusse/synthea2omop/README.md

 1. Synthea data is created with the official Synthea builder: https://github.com/synthetichealth/synthea
 2. Data is loaded to OMOP CDM with the [ETL-Synthea](https://github.com/OHDSI/ETL-Synthea) project developed by OHDSI

 Synthea data creation and OMOP ETL version have to be synchronized.
-The following versins are currently pinned:
+The following versions are currently pinned:

 | image | module | version |
 | ----- | ----- | ---- |